winglang/docsite/blog/2024-02-09-private-api-gateway-aws.md

 Wing currently supports two programming languages: TypeScript and [Winglang](https://winglang.io).
 For the purposes of this tutorial, we'll use Winglang.

+> Its recommended to use VSCode to follow along with this tutorial, as it has a Winglang extension that provides syntax highlighting and code completion.
+You can install the Winglang extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Monada.vscode-wing).

 Let's start by installing the Wing CLI (you'll need Node.js >= 20.x installed):

 ```bash